AxelRolov/AxelRolov/README.md

 - 👋 Hi there, I’m Alex Orlov, PhD
-- ⚗️🖥️ I am designing new drugs and materials using computational chemistry tools.
+- ⚗️🖥️ I am designing new bioactive compounds and advanced materials using computational chemistry tools.
 From time to time, I apply these tools to the environmental chemistry research.
 - 🐦 Twitter: @AlexeyAOrlov

 <!---